 A home occupation is a business carried out within a residential unit by someone who lives permanently in that unit.
 The business activity must be secondary to the residential use of the property.

-Home occupations are permitted in all residential zones other than the Residential Central City zone if the following standards are met:
+Home occupations are permitted in all residential zones outside the Central City if the following standards are met:

 • The only retailing permitted is the sale of goods grown or produced on the site, internet-based sales where no customer visits occur, or goods relating to the on-site service provided by the home occupation (maximum 1m2 storage and display area).
 Food and beverage outlets (e.g. cafes and takeaway businesses) are not permitted.